protesilaos/my-website/_books/2023-03-09-comments-dao-2.md

 ---
-title: "Comments on Dao #2"
+title: "Comments on Dao #2 (on moderation and the Delphic maxims)"
 excerpt: "A work on philosophy by Protesilaos Stavrou about Dao De Jing by Lao Zi.
 Episode 2 in the series."
 layout: vlog
 mediaid: "xYDE3X6QyGg"